ansible-collections/frr.frr/README.md

 [![CI](https://zuul-ci.org/gated.svg)](https://dashboard.zuul.ansible.com/t/ansible/project/github.com/ansible-collections/frr.frr)
 [![Codecov](https://codecov.io/gh/ansible-collections/frr.frr/branch/main/graph/badge.svg)](https://codecov.io/gh/ansible-collections/frr.frr)

 ⚠️ **The frr.frr collection has been [deprecated](https://forum.ansible.com/t/the-bullhorn-123/2568#project-updates-8) and will reach it's end-of-life on December, 2025.
 We are no longer accepting new pull requests, except for ones that fix critical bugs or security vulnerabilities.
-Compatibility with ansible-core>2.17 is not guaranteed.**
+This collection is not supported with ansible-core>2.17.**

 The Ansible FRR collection includes a variety of Ansible content to help automate the management of FRR network appliances.